dimitri-nicolo/calico/master/usage/intrusion-detection/enabling.md

 canonical_url: https://docs.tigera.io/v2.3/usage/intrusion-detection/enabling
 ---

+## Flow Log Aggregation

+By default, {{site.prodname}} aggregates flow logs so that flows to and from pods in the same replica set are summarized if the flows are accepted (denied flows are not aggregated this way by default).
+However, some of the [intrusion detection jobs][jobs] look for pods that are behaving anomalously with respect to other pods in their replica set.

+If you choose to use these jobs you will need to turn down the level of aggregation.
+To do so, set the value of `flowLogsFileAggregationKindForAllowed` to 1 using a [FelixConfiguration][felixconfig]

+## Enabling intrusion detection jobs

 Intrusion detection jobs are included as part of standard {{site.prodname}} installation.
 You can control their operation either using the Kibana UI, or using the [Elasticsearch REST API].
 This section will briefly walk through the process of enabling jobs using Kibana.
 Refer to the